eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/graph-traversal.md

 ### Topological sorting

-Topological sorting works on **directed acyclic graphs** (DAGs).
+Topological sorting works on DAGs (Directed Acyclic Graphs).
 Topological sorting orders vertices so that "all directed edges go from left to right" {% cite algorithm-design-manual -l 179 %}.

 Every DAG has at least one topological sort {% cite algorithm-design-manual -l 179 %}.